Expensive Taste

 Expensive Taste (styled as Expen$ive Taste) was an American hip hop super-group formed by Paul Wall, Skinhead Rob (Transplants), and Travis Barker (The Aquabats, Blink-182, Box Car Racer, +44 and Transplants).
 Expensive Taste released a 15-track mixtape for free from a newly registered website.
-Travis Barker said on his Twitter blog that 2 new songs will be available soon on iTunes.
+Travis Barker said on his Twitter blog that two new songs would be available soon on iTunes.
 Two songs by Expensive Taste appeared on Paul Wall's album, Heart of a Champion.

 Discography

 A 15-track Expen$ive Taste mixtape was released for a free download if signed up for SkeeTV, and also available at merchandise booths on the Honda Civic Tour.
 It is also now available at Paul Wall's official website, www.grillsbypaulwall.com.